René Arredondo: Career

 Arredondo turned professional in 1979.
 He mainly fought in Mexico for first three years, then moved the main battlefield to the United States since 1983, and won the World Boxing Council (WBC) junior welterweight title by beating Lonnie Smith via the fifth round on a technical knockout (TKO) in 1986.
 He lost the title in his first defense against Tsuyoshi Hamada on a first-round KO.

 In 1987 he rematched Hamada and regained the title in the sixth round on a TKO.
 In his first defense, he again lost the title to Roger Mayweather via the sixth round on a TKO.
-However, Arredondo continued to fight, capturing the North American Boxing Organization (NABO) light middleweight title via the 10th-round TKO in Tijuana, Baja California in August 1995, Mexico.
+However, Arredondo continued to fight, capturing the North American Boxing Organization (NABO) light middleweight title against Jeff Leggett via a 10th-round TKO in Tijuana, Baja California in August 1995, Mexico.

 Arredondo retired in 1997.
 He is currently working in Los Angeles at several boxing gyms, where he has a thriving personal training business.
 He is also married with two grown children.